 Pursuant to the Nasdaq Letter, the Company submitted a compliance plan on July 8, 2022.
-On August 9, 2022, the Company received written notice (the "Notice") from Nasdaq, stating that Nasdaq had determined that the Company was not in compliance with the rule requiring a minimum bid price of at least \$1.00 per share or the Stockholders' Equity Requirement.
-The Notice indicated that the Company's Common Stock would be suspended from trading on Nasdaq unless the Company requests a hearing before the Panel by August 16, 2022.
-The Company timely requested a hearing with the Panel, which request will stay any trading suspension of the Company's Common Stock until the completion of the Nasdaq hearing process and the expiration of any additional extension period granted by the Panel following the hearing.
-The hearing is currently scheduled to take place on September 22, 2022.
+On August 9, 2022, the Company received written notice (the "Notice") from Nasdaq, stating that Nasdaq had determined that the Company was not in compliance with the rule requiring a minimum bid price of at least \$1.00 per share (the "Minimum Bid Price Requirement") or the Stockholders' Equity Requirement.
+The Notice indicated that the Company's Common Stock would be suspended from trading on Nasdaq unless the Company requested a hearing before the Panel by August 16, 2022.
+The Company timely requested a hearing with the Panel, which request stayed the trading suspension of the Company's Common Stock until the completion of the Nasdaq hearing process and the expiration of any additional extension period granted by the Panel following the hearing.
+The hearing took place on September 22, 2022.
+On September 29, 2022, the Panel issued a decision granting the Company's request for continued listing of the Company's Common Stock through October 31, 2022 to demonstrate compliance with the Stockholders' Equity Requirement and through October 6, 2022 to satisfy the Minimum Bid Price Requirement.

-There can be no assurances, however, that we will be successful in satisfying the Minimum-Bid Price Requirement or the Stockholders' Equity Requirement prior to the hearing date or at all.
+There can be no assurances, however, that we will be successful in satisfying the Minimum Bid Price Requirement or the Stockholders' Equity Requirement.
 Delisting from the NASDAQ could adversely affect our ability to raise additional financing through the public or private sale of equity securities, would significantly affect the ability of investors to trade our securities and would negatively affect the value and liquidity of our Common Stock.
 Delisting could also have other negative results, including the potential loss of confidence by employees, the loss of institutional investor interest and fewer business development opportunities.
 If our Common Stock is delisted by the NASDAQ the price of our Common Stock may decline and our Common Stock may be eligible to trade on the OTC Bulletin Board, another over-the-counter quotation system, or on the pink sheets where an investor may find it more difficult to dispose of their Common Stock or obtain accurate quotations as to the market value of our Common Stock.
 Further, if we are delisted, we would incur additional costs under requirements of state "blue sky" laws in connection with any sales of our securities.
 These requirements could severely limit the market liquidity of our Common Stock and the ability of our stockholders to sell our Common Stock in the secondary market.